madpgmer/madpgmer.github.io/_posts/2022-06-14-firstPost.md

 After learning and implementing to use an SQL database in my previous semesters, I have always wondered about ‘NoSQL’ databases.
 Databases like _Cassandra_, _Neo4j_, _MongoDB_ are _NoSQL!_ Does it mean they don’t use SQL?
 <div align="justify">
 I personally don’t think that it’s the best way to reference a database.
 NoSQL doesn’t mean ‘No’SQL but rather ‘<strong>N</strong>ot ‘<strong>O</strong>nly’ ‘<strong>SQL</strong> All these databases I have mentioned above use SQL.
 These DB’s are also sometime referred to as a ‘Non-Relational Database’ and again I think that’s not a good way to reference it because for example in MongoDB you can store relational data except its stored differently compared to in a RDBMS.
 Unlike <i>Cassandra</i> and <i>Neo4J</i> that are Column-based and Graph-based, MongoDB is a document-based database.
 It’s written in C++ and supports many APIs like JavaScript, Python, Ruby, Perl, Java etc. Now that my final project is using MERN stack for development, I have taken up the mantle to learn and deploy our database using MongoDB.</div>

 <pre><a href="https://www.simplilearn.com/ice9/free_resources_article_thumb/What_is_MongoDB.PNG"> <img align="left" width="320" height="300" src="https://i.imgur.com/Skf7asI.png"></a>
-</pre> <div align="justify"> &nbsp;&nbsp;When MongoDB first came out in 2009, it was exceedingly &nbsp;&nbsp;popular with many web developers because of its ease of &nbsp;&nbsp;use.
-It allowed web developers to work with data in the  &nbsp;&nbsp;same  format that they were using in their applications i.e., &nbsp;&nbsp; &nbsp;&nbsp;documents!
+</pre> <div align="justify"> &nbsp;When MongoDB first came out in 2009, it was exceedingly &nbsp;&nbsp;popular with many web developers because of its ease of &nbsp;&nbsp;use.
+It allowed web developers to work with data in the  &nbsp;&nbsp;same  format that they were using in their applications i.e., &nbsp;&nbsp; &nbsp;documents!
 But not only that, developers could work with  &nbsp;&nbsp;their data seamlessly while writing code because of Mongo &nbsp;DB's native drivers that make data appear like native &nbsp;&nbsp;objects in the programming language that is being used.</div>
 &nbsp;&nbsp;&nbsp;&nbsp;
 <div align="justify">
 RDBMS have been around for decades and as you know they have a structure for storing data and require predefined schemas.
 RDBMS are strict, meaning that our field types must be defined ahead of time like whether a field will be an integer a string or other data type.
 You don’t do that with Mongo.
 Data in MongoDB is stored in <strong>BSON</strong> under the hood but is represented as <strong>JSON</strong>, which is fundamentally different from an RDBMS.
 If you know JavaScript, then you'll be familiar with the JSON format.</div>
 &nbsp;&nbsp;

-> Sample JSON document I inserted into one of my favorite movies “Bullitt” collections called “BullittCast”
+>Sample JSON document I inserted into one of my favorite movies “Bullitt” collections called “BullittCast”

 ```
 db.BullittCast.insertOne( [